 Most seem to agree that people in urban areas are more vulnerable in post-disaster conditions and fail to organize your emergency preparedness compared to their rural counterparts that are more self-sufficient.
 Far too many complacent Americans take for granted the resources available to them and rarely consider what their lives would be like without those amenities.

 Coping with Post-Disaster Conditions

 As you prepare for emergencies it’s helpful to prioritize the resources you may need.
-While there are things in common you’ll need regardless of the emergency, each of the different emergency situations will require different resources, so after you’ve prioritized what likely emergencies you might experience you’ll want to put together your disaster resources based on that list.
-You may need one or more of these in varying degrees for each of the above emergencies.
+While there are things in common you’ll need regardless of the emergency, each of the different emergency situations may also require some different resources.
+So, after you’ve prioritized what likely emergencies you might experience you’ll want to put together your disaster resources based on that list.

 While many have stored canned food, dehydrated food supplies are an important part of the food storage supplies for people who are preparing for disasters and calamities.
 Hunger is a bigger issue for survival than many think.
 Not only does hunger cloud your thinking, but it also makes you clumsy and slow, which can result in an injury.
 This is why learning more about survival food supplies is a crucial part of your prepping.